mmistakes/made-mistakes-jekyll/support/index.md

 ## Send a Donation

 I include banner ads on the site to help offset the costs associated with keeping this site up, but we all know no one clicks on that crap.
-So if you'd like to send donations my way so I can continue to provide free content and themes feel free to do so by hitting one of the buttons below.
+So if you'd like to send donations my way so I can continue to provide free content and themes, hit one of the buttons below.
 If something like [**Square Cash**](https://square.com/cash) is more of your thing you can send monies to <michael@mademistakes.com> as well.

 <p markdown="0">
   <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M6U4FS8Y794X4" onclick="ga('send', 'event', 'link', 'click', 'Send Cash');" class="btn"><i class="fa fa-paypal"></i>Send PayPal Money</a>